-Decline of intangible assets
+The decline of intangible assets

 If for some reason a company has seen its intangible asset value decline, that can also lead to a goodwill impairment charge.
-If the value of its patents, trademarks, copyrights or its brand name decline, that would force the company to book a goodwill impairment.
+If the value of its patents, trademarks, copyrights, or its brand name decline, that would force the company to book a goodwill impairment.

 As we have seen a lot can go on between the date of the acquisition and a particular date in the future.
-The assessment of a company’s value at one point in time can drastically change overtime.
+The assessment of a company’s value at one point in time can drastically change over time.
 This is why goodwill impairment is used.
-Any changes to the intangible value of a company, will need to be recorded on its books.
+Any changes to the intangible value of a company will need to be recorded on its books.